CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 This site is intended to be a resource that grows over time.
 Here are recent updates you may want to know about:

+- UI bugfixes were implemented and we fixed several bugs when users tried to download CMS-Required CSVs
+- All business areas/module pages were updated with CMS-Required Outcomes and recommended Metrics
+- The visual styling for tables was merged to improve the look and feel of the site.
 - The site was officially shared with states in the Certification Community of Practice on October 12, 2021.
-- The visual styling for tables was merged to improve the look and feel of the site.
-- All business areas/module pages were updated with CMS-Required Outcomes and recommended Metrics

 [Click here to see the details for all recent changes to the site](https://github.com/CMSgov/CMCS-DSG-DSS-Certification-Staging/pulls?q=is%3Apr+is%3Aclosed)